 There is also a refrigerated case with anything from bottled water to milk and soda.

 Staying at a moderate resort like Disney’s Coronado Springs is much more reasonable than a deluxe like Disney’s Polynesian.
-There’s a full review here of Disney’s Polynesian if you would like to learn more.
+We have a full review of Disney’s Polynesian if you would like to learn more.

 Personally, I have stayed all over Disney property during my lifetime.
 And can tell you that the main difference when choosing a Disney deluxe resort is the location.
 Meaning at most of those there’s the option to walk to a theme park like Magic Kingdom or similar.